E-Mail: gabriel.lencioni.lovate@uni-jena.de

 title = {The International Virus Bioinformatics Meeting 2022},

-author = {Franziska Hufsky and Denis Beslic and Dimitri Boeckaerts and Sebastian Duchene and Enrique González-Tortuero and Andreas J Gruber and Jiarong Guo and Daan Jansen and John Juma and Kunaphas Kongkitimanon and Antoni Luque and Muriel Ritsch and Gabriel Lencioni Lovate and Luca Nishimura and Célia Pas and Esteban Domingo and Emma Hodcroft and Philippe Lemey and Matthew B Sullivan and Friedemann Weber and Fernando González-Candelas and Sarah Krautwurst and Alba Pérez-Cataluña and Walter Randazzo and Gloria Sánchez and Manja Marz },
+author = {Franziska Hufsky and Denis Beslic and Dimitri Boeckaerts and Sebastian Duchene and Enrique González-Tortuero and Andreas J Gruber and Jiarong Guo and Daan Jansen and John Juma and Kunaphas Kongkitimanon and Antoni Luque and Muriel Ritsch and Gabriel L. Lovate and Luca Nishimura and Célia Pas and Esteban Domingo and Emma Hodcroft and Philippe Lemey and Matthew B Sullivan and Friedemann Weber and Fernando González-Candelas and Sarah Krautwurst and Alba Pérez-Cataluña and Walter Randazzo and Gloria Sánchez and Manja Marz },

 doi = {10.3390/v14050973},